Free delivery ($40+) - Next day delivery in Montreal's fast zone

 Washed process

-Around the bean, three layers remain: mucilage, parchment, and silverskin.
-Mucilage, a layer of pectin enveloping the coffee bean, can be effectively removed through fermentation.
-The beans thus spend several hours fermenting, and this is where it can become complex: dry fermentation, in water, anaerobic (without air), long, short... the combinations are endless, and this step constitutes crucial work from producers who can use this fermentation to bring out certain elements from their coffees.
+Around the grain, three layers remain: mucilage, parchment, and the skin of the grain (silverskin).
+Mucilage, a layer of pectin encasing coffee beans, can be effectively removed through fermentation.
+The grains thus spend several hours fermenting, and this is where it can become complex: dry fermentation, in water, anaerobic (without air), long, short... the combinations are endless, and this step constitutes crucial work for producers who can use this fermentation to bring out certain elements of their grains.

 After fermentation, the pectin layer now partly disintegrated, the coffee is washed with clean water to remove residues and prepare it for drying.
 This is when the coffee beans, still wrapped in their parchment, are laid out in the sun to dry.
-Drying washed coffee takes close to two weeks to be completed.
+Drying of washed grains takes almost two weeks to complete.

 Characteristics of the washed process: